MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/10c-AppTypes.md

     }
 }
 ```
 You can find in-depth information on Background apps [here](https://docs.microsoft.com/windows/iot-core/develop-your-app/backgroundapplications).

+### Continous Background Task
+As a headless system, you may to to use a Continously running Background Task as your primary mode of control and access for your IoT Platform.
+This is useful in cases where device may be placed in hard to access areas, or installed in final destinations where direct GUI based operations are impossiable.
+Background tasks will need to register with the system with conditions to be enabled as background tasks.
+Putting conditions on background tasks saves battery life and CPU by preventing tasks from running unnecessarily.
+For example, if your background task runs on a timer and requires Internet connectivity, add the InternetAvailable condition to the TaskBuilder before registering the task.
+This will help prevent the task from using system resources and battery life unnecessarily by only running the background task when the timer has elapsed and the Internet is available.
+It is also possible to combine multiple conditions by calling AddCondition multiple times on the same TaskBuilder.
+Take care not to add conflicting conditions, such as UserPresent and UserNotPresent.

+You can find in-depth information on conditions and how to run the task in continous mode apps [here](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/set-conditions-for-running-a-background-task).

 ### Console Apps
 Starting with Windows 10, version 1803, you can write C++/WinRT or C++/CX UWP console apps that run in a console window, such as a DOS or PowerShell console window.
 Console apps use the console window for input and output, and can use Universal C Runtime functions such as printf and getchar.